Reporting Work-related Fatalities and Serious Injuries or Illnesses

 Cal/OSHA also defines “immediately” to mean as soon as practically possible, but no longer than 8 hours after the employer knows, or with diligent inquiry, would have known of the death or serious injury or illness.
 If the employer can demonstrate that exigent circumstances exist, then the time frame for the report may be made no longer than 24 hours after the incident.

-B. Environmental Health & Safety Process
+B. Environmental Health & Safety Responsibilities

 When calling EH&S (during normal business hours) or Dispatch Center (after hours), you will need the following information, if available: